Root Division: Multiply Your Medicinal Herb Harvest with These Plant Propagation Tips

 Division is the easiest form of vegetative propagation.
 It involves digging up and severing a portion of the root system of a plant, and replanting it.
 Depending on the plant species and age, one to twenty divisions may be made from one plant.
-In running plants, such as the mints, partridgeberry, gotu kola, jiaogulan (Gynostemma pentaphyllum), Mondarda spp., and Arnica chamissonis, one digs up the runners (stolons and rhizomes) and plants them in a new site or container.
-In clumping plants, such as elecampagne, valerian, Echinacea spp., motherwort, meadowsweet, boneset, comfrey, and culver’s root, one can thrust a shovel into the center of the clump and pry free the divisionling.
+In running plants, such as the mints (Mentha spp.), partridgeberry (Mitchella repens), gotu kola (Centella asiatica), jiaogulan (Gynostemma pentaphyllum), Monarda spp., and Arnica chamissonis, one digs up the runners (stolons and rhizomes) and plants them in a new site or container.
+In clumping plants, such as elecampane (Inula helenium), valerian (Valeriana officinalis), Echinacea spp., motherwort (Leonurus cardiaca), meadowsweet (Filipendula ulmaria), boneset (Eupatorium perfoliatum), comfrey (Symphytum spp.), and culver’s root (Veronicastrum virginicum), one can thrust a shovel into the center of the clump and pry free the divisionling.
 I generally don’t have the heart for this method and prefer digging up the whole plant and getting a good look at its root system.
-I then divide the roots with a garden knife (hori-hori), shovel or pruners and replant each section in it’s new garden spot.
+I then divide the roots with a garden knife (hori-hori), shovel, or pruners and replant each section in it’s new garden spot.
 Each section contains either buds (when the plant is dormant) or leaves and shoots if the plant is actively growing and green.
 Take care to plant your divisionlings with the buds pointing up.

 In the two images above, a clump of calamus (Acorus calamus) is divided.
 The image on the bottom shows three pieces that are ready to be transplanted to a new home in the garden.